ChainSafe/gossamer/docs/docs/design/candidate-backing-elastic-scaling.md

 - now as we don't want to use prospective parachain mode anymore. instead of iterating over `perLeaf`, iterate over leaves in the implicit view.
 - get hypothetical membership of the candidates from prospective parachain[res: candidate and it's hypothetical membership(list of leaves where the candidate could be added)]
 - for each active leaf, check if they are present in the hypothetical membership. if present it's possible to second the candidate at that leaf.
-- return the list possible of active leaves where candidate can be seconded.(return type changed)
+- return the list of active leaves where candidate can be seconded.(return type changed)

 If we don't find any leaf at which we can second the candidate, it is impossible to second the candidate